You could eat at a regular restaurant anywhere.

 Location: 455 Old Mountain Rd, Moultonborough, NH 03254

-Seasonal: Open May through October
+Seasonal: Open mid-May through mid-October

 Reservations: Reservations are not accepted.